 Poison Ivy Control Of Michigan

-Don’t let these nasty plants ruin your fun outside.
+Don’t let poison ivy ruin your fun outside!

 Michigan’s Premier Poison Ivy Removal & Control Company

 Poison Ivy Control of Michigan is dedicated to giving you the very best in noxious plant control.
 Our service is second to none when it comes to taking a personal interest in your unique situation.

 - We offer a service that is unique and economical and is worth the effort.
 Call today and and set an appointment, you’ll be glad you did.

 - We provide service for many different situations such as single family residences, estates, city parks, forested areas, HOA’s and much more.